Noorulain0412/Regression-Model/README.md

 # Regression-Model
 Regression-based model for lightning-induced over-voltages

+# Figure Files for coefficients A, B, C, and D
 The regression co-efficients (A,B,C and D) are expressed as a function of front-time and distance.
 The MATLAB figure files of these coefficients can be used to implement spline interpolation.

 # MATLAB Code for the estimation of peak lightning induced overvoltages